Elementary coordinatization of finitely generated nilpotent groups: Elementary equivalence of finitely generated nilpotent groups

 For each $i$ consider the obvious epimorphism

 Each $\phi_i$ is interpretable in $G$ and thus can be used in an obvious manner to interpret the action of $\Z$ on $(G_i\cdot\isg)/ (G_{i+1}\cdot \isg)$.
 This finishes the proof.

 \end{proof}

-From now on we start working with a finitely generated nilpotent group $G$ which is not regular.
-Then the essential gap is not tame, i.e. $Is(G')\cap Z(G) < Z(G)$ and $M(G)/N(G)\neq 1$.
-It will be clear from discussions that analysis of the regular case is actually much easier and follows by making proper modifications in the arguments that follow.
+\begin{rem} In the following statements we assume $ Z(G)> Is(G')\cap Z(G) $ and $M(G)/N(G)\neq 1$, just to make notation less complicated and statements shorter.
+It will be clear from discussions that analysis of the ``tame special gap case'' is actually much easier and follows by making proper modifications in the arguments that follow.\end{rem}